giannis84/webinar-workshop/README.md

     4. where the subscription path is being composed and set the project id as "projectagora-codecamp-workshop"
     5. where the subscription path is being composed and set the subscription as "{your_name}_subscription"

+## Clone The Repository To Your PC ##

+   1. open a terminal
+   2. cd to a desired path
+   3. git clone git@github.com:thinkdigitalgroupprojectagora/webinar-workshop.git

 ## Start The Services ##

    # Subscriber #
    1. open a terminal
-   2. cd to /your path/to/subscriber
+   2. cd to /your path/to/webinar-workshop/subscriber
    3. docker build -t subscriber -f docker/dockerfile .
    4. docker run subscriber

    # Publisher #
    1. open a terminal
-   2. cd to /your path/to/publisher
+   2. cd to /your path/to/webinar-workshop/publisher
    3. docker build -t publisher -f docker/dockerfile .
    4. docker run publisher